mayadata-io/e2e-openshift/Openshift-EE/pipelines/OpenEBS-base/stages/3-functional/FSJT-Jiva-App-Target-Affinity/README.md

 - OpenShift Cluster should be created and have the dependencies installed.
 - Jiva based storage pool should have been created.
-- OpenEBS storage class using jivs cas-type should be created.
+- OpenEBS storage class using jiva cas-type should be created.

 #### Procedure

 - This job triggers the litmus experiments which checks if the application pod and its corresponding jiva controller pod are scheduled on the same node.
 - The litmus experiment receives the necessary parameters in form of pod environmental variables and updates the manifest files accordingly.
-- This job deploys a application using openebs jiva based storage class.
+- This job deploys an application using openebs jiva based storage class.
 - Post successful application deployment, the job checks if the application pod and its corresponding jiva controller pod are scheduled on the same node.
 - The job fails if they are not scheduled on same node.